nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 - **Checkpoint Objects:** Specify which objects are to be checkpointed when [Dump Chkpnt](#dump-chkpnt) is pressed

 - **Throttle:** Opens a dialogue with a slider for you to set the maximum Sim Time / Real Time Ratio.
-Functionally allows simulations to run in real time at a faster speed.
 The scale is between 1.0 and 10.0 by default, but you can increase the maximum to 1000.
+It functionally allows simulations to run faster than real time up to their maximum capable speed

 #### Command Panel

-##### Step
-Step through each executing job, pausing before proceeding to the next.
+- **Step:** Step through each executing job, pausing before proceeding to the next.

-##### Start
-Starts the simulation.
+- **Start:** Starts the simulation.

-##### Freeze
-Freezes the simulation.
+- **Freeze:** Freezes the simulation.

-##### Shutdown
-Shuts the simulation down.
+- **Shutdown:** Shuts the simulation down.

-##### Lite
-A toggle button that shrinks the Sim Control Panel to hide the status message pane and Trick Logo or returns it to the default size.
+- **Lite:** A toggle button that shrinks the Sim Control Panel to hide the status message pane and Trick Logo or returns it to the default size.

-##### Data Rec On
-A toggle button that switches data recording on or off.
+- **Data Rec On:** A toggle button that switches data recording on or off.

-##### RealTime On
-A toggle button that controls whether the simulation is running in real time or not.
+- **RealTime On:** A toggle button that controls whether the simulation is running in real time or not.

-##### Dump Chkpnt
-Opens a file chooser to save a checkpoint file.
+- **Dump Chkpnt:** Opens a file chooser to save a checkpoint file.

-##### Load Chkpnt
-Opens a file chooser to choose a checkpoint file to load into the simulation.
+- **Load Chkpnt:** Opens a file chooser to choose a checkpoint file to load into the simulation.

-##### Exit
-Closes the Sim Control Panel.
+- **Exit:** Closes the Sim Control Panel.

 #### Misc